 6. How has the U.S. position changed?

 The State Department said in a May report that project operator Nord Stream 2 AG and its chief executive Matthias Warnig were engaged in sanctionable activity -- but that the administration would waive penalties for national security reasons.
 The report also widened the list of sanctioned Russian vessels participating in Nord Stream 2 construction, a move that earlier proved to have little effect on the project.
 Explaining the softer stance, an administration official said the chances of stopping the pipeline’s completion were increasingly remote and suggested that Biden wanted to avoid a confrontation with Germany and other European allies that back the gas link.

 7. Is Europe really captive to Russian gas?

 The European gas market has become more competitive as liquefied natural gas, or LNG, vies to replace declining local production from the North Sea and the Netherlands.
-Gazprom has estimated that in 2020 its share of the European market was around 33%.
+Gazprom estimates that in 2020 its share of the European market was around 33%.
 Its domestic rival, Novatek PJSC, is also expanding LNG sales in Europe.
 But not all countries are equally dependent on Russian imports.
 Gazprom remains a traditional key supplier for some eastern and central European countries, while western Europe gets gas from sources including Norway, Qatar, African nations and Trinidad.
 The likes of Poland, Lithuania and Croatia have built LNG import facilities to diversify their supply sources.
 The European Union in general is reducing the role of gas as it rapidly turns to cleaner energy.